atastet/42_libft/README.md

 Example usage
 This is a list of my projects that use Libft extensively:

-get_next_line
+fillit
-Thx to R4meau and moannuo for this Readme.
+Thx to Makgora for this Readme